kestral246/hangglider/README.md

 Which is located at:
     <https://notabug.org/Piezo_/minetest-hangglider>

-This was synched up with Piezo_'s updates from Nov 25.
+This was last synched up with Piezo_'s updates from Nov 25.

 - hud overlay and debug can be enabled/disabled.
 - Added blender-rendered overlay for struts using the actual model.